pivotal/docs-tap/learning-center/install-learning-center.md

 To install the Self-Guided Tour Training Portal and Workshop:

-1. Make sure you have the workshop package installed by running:
+1. Confirm you have the workshop package installed by running:

     ```console
     tanzu package available list workshops.learningcenter.tanzu.vmware.com --namespace tap-install